attrung/mlchain-public-travisci-test/docs/Model Deployment/tutorial.md

     /root
         -> model.pt
         -> app.py
+        -> 19.png # for testing
 ```

 The <b> model.pt </b> file contains the model we already trained using the MNIST dataset and Pytorch.
 The model saved here is a state_dict, meaning we will have to redefine our model during
 our tutorial.

 The <b> app.py </b> file is where we will use to deploy our model.

-You can create a new python file to follow this tutorial if you want.
-The <b> app.py </b> file can serve as a good reference point.
+(Optional) For a finished tutorial for reference, find it here: https://github.com/trungATtechainer/MLChain-Full-Tutorial

 ### 2. Building our app